mhadimedia/mhadimedia.github.io/content/posts/writing-for-audience/index.md

 Hayaan had started a blog without telling anyone.
 He wrote his posts without telling anyone.
 He didn't even share any of his posts with me until he had one that was specific to a topic I was interested in, around 10 posts in.

 I was shocked - usually I would share every single post I wrote with him and a few other friends.
-I just couldn't understand why he would write without sharing it with others - who was he even writing for?
+I just couldn't understand why he would write without sharing it with others... who was he even writing for?

 ## I fell into a trap
 Let's backtrack a bit. *"My name is M Hadi..."* yeah not that far back.
 *"I grew up not even understanding what it meant to write..."* that's good, let's continue from here.

-When I actually started for the sake of writing, never was it truly for the sake of writing.
+When I actually started "writing", it was never truly for the sake of writing.
 It was for the sake of Linkedin.
 It was for the sake of my followers on Linkedin.
-It was for the sake of engagement, and I didn't even realize a problem with that.
+It was for the sake of engagement, and I didn't even realize the problem with that.

-For a year, I wrote posts because I wanted to learn about the Linkedin algorithm, or because I wanted more engagment; it was never because **I wanted to write.**
+For a year, I wrote posts because I wanted to appeal to the Linkedin algorithm, or because I wanted more engagment; it was never because **I wanted to write.**

 I was writing for an audience, and not writing for the sake of writing.

 ## Writing for the sake of writing
 What does that even mean?
 It means writing because you want to write.
 It means writing for absolutely nobody.
-It means not caring what anyone thinks about what you write, or how you write.
+It means not caring what anyone thinks about what or how you write.

 There's nothing wrong with writing for an audience, but that's simply marketing.
-You're marketing yourself to others, with the goal being attracting an audience.
+You're marketing yourself to others, with the goal of attracting an audience.

 But writing for the sake of writing is sharing your thoughts with the world not caring if even a single person out of nine billion reads your thoughts.